ObsceneNickname/UDCS-ModManager/README.md

 ## Overview

-UDCS-MM is a generic mod manager ( but written with DCS in mind and heart ) that consists of a single 16 KB PowerShell file developed by a single DCS fan in less than a week.
-It is currently the most powerful, fast, lightweight, and hardware-friendly solution to mod management .
+UDCS-MM is a generic mod manager ( but written with DCS in mind and heart ) that consists of a single 16 KB PowerShell file developed by a decades-long DCS fan moved by frustration at the lack of similar solutions.
+It is currently the most powerful, fast, lightweight, and hardware-friendly solution to mod management.
+Oh, and it is also the most aesthetically pleasing ( see "Ugliness" section ).

 Why you should care: because UDCS-MM uses a completely different approach from other mod-managers.
 UDCS does not rewrite data.
 It does not corrupt files by copying and pasting them schizophrenically one on top of the other but instead uses symlinks by intervening on a very small part of the data concerning the indexing of directories and files to manage mods thus respecting the health and longevity of your hard drives and respecting your time as well.